 Good-Faith Reliance on Written Directions

 The trustee under a deed of trust occupies a neutral position between the borrower and the lender.
-When questions arise about how to proceed, such as whether to begin a trustee sale or release the deed, the trustee needs clear direction.
-Arizona law gives the trustee broad protection when following written instructions from the beneficiary.
+When questions arise about how to proceed, the trustee needs clear direction.
+This could involve whether to begin a trustee sale, release the deed, or appoint a substitute trustee.
+The law gives the trustee broad protection when following written instructions from the beneficiary.

 In carrying out his duties under the provisions of this chapter or any deed of trust, a trustee, shall when acting in good faith, have the absolute right to rely upon any written direction or information furnished to him by the beneficiary.